dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 phenomena in our world?
 Does the metaphysical arise outside and independent of the physical?
 Yes?
 You're a Hegelian.
 Is there simply not enough evidence to show otherwise?
-You're probably an atheist, which is amusing because you worship science and no where is it more clear that phenomena arising from number theory determines the inner workings of nature in quantum mechanics.
-Does it feel threatening to you to find out you might be wrong and that, NO, *Stalin was not a philosopher and merely dictated the answers to Soviet philosophers because someone told him it'd be a convenient foundation for power and control?* You're a Marxist and I feel sorry for you, especially if you've given yourself over to that abusive belief system concocted by would-be tyrants.
+You're probably an atheist, which is amusing because you worship science and nowhere is it more clear that phenomena arising from number theory determine the inner workings of nature in quantum mechanics.
+Does it feel threatening to you to find out you might be wrong and that, NO, *Stalin was not a philosopher and merely dictated answers to Soviet philosophers because someone told him it'd be a convenient foundation for power and control?* You're a Marxist and I feel sorry for you, especially if you've given yourself over to that abusive belief system concocted by would-be tyrants.